Fraud Blocker

 • Foundation erosion: Overflowing gutters dump water too close to your home, wearing away the soil around the foundation.

 • Basement flooding: Poor drainage means rainwater or snowmelt pools around the foundation, eventually finding its way inside.
-This is especially common in tree-filled areas like Newfield and Danby.

-A Holistic Approach to Exterior Home Maintenance
+A Complete Approach to Exterior Home Care Through Tree Trimming

 Tree trimming isn’t just about aesthetics—it plays a crucial role in overall home care, preventing common exterior issues in Ithaca’s climate.

-How Tree Trimming Enhances Property Maintenance:
+Ways Tree Trimming Enhances Overall Property Maintenance:

 • Ice Dam Prevention: Trimming overhanging branches allows sunlight to reach the roof, reducing ice buildup.